home-assistant/companion.home-assistant/docs/location/index.md

 ### iBeacons

-As of 1.0.3 the app has basic support for using iBeacons to trigger enter/exit updates.
+The app has basic support for using iBeacons to trigger enter/exit updates.
 To configure them, add your iBeacon details to your zone like this:

 ```yaml
 zone.home: